Nicole A. Williams: Abortion

 In January 2022, Williams attended a pro-choice rally at Lawyers Mall in Annapolis, Maryland.
 During the 2022 legislative session, Williams introduced legislation that would establish that civil or criminal charges can't be pursued against people who experience miscarriages, stillbirths, or from undergoing abortion services.

 Elections

-Williams introduced legislation in the 2021 legislative session that would allow voters to cast ballots at curbside voting locations.
+During the 2021 legislative session, Williams introduced a bill that would allow voters to cast ballots at curbside voting locations.